Disrespect/Twitter/README.md

-# Me IRL Twitter Bot
+# Twitter Bot
-im a twitter bot made in javascript that fetches the latest posts from the /r/me_irl reddit.
+⚫ Twitter Bot created in javascript with the twitter node package.

 ## Disclaimer
 Abusing this script can get you banned from twitter if you set it to such a low delay, therefor why I keep it as 30 minutes per tweet.